Invertible projective 2-representations from invertible 2d TQFTs with defects: The Clifford/Fock construction

 We therefore have the short exact sequence

 and so a canonical isomorphism

 that is a canonical isomorphism

-Let us consider the diagram
+Let us consider the diagram {

-The triangular subdiagram commutes by definition, so we are reduced to checking the commutativity of the quadrangular subdiagrams.
+where we used notation from Remark \ref{rem:pf-as-det}. } The triangular subdiagram commutes by definition, so we are reduced to checking the commutativity of the quadrangular subdiagrams.
 We check the commutativity of the left subdiagram, the one of the right subdiagram being completely analogous.
 Recall that $\mathrm{Pf}(L_{ij},L_{jk})=\det(K_{ijk})$, and that the canonical isomorphism

 induced by a short exact sequence

 of vector spaces is obtained by looking at elements of $A$ as elements of $B$ via the inclusion and by lifting elements of $C$ to $B$: